-1.5.1 Individual "One Day" Competitions
+1.5.1 Individual Competitions

-Official UIPM Individual competitions are organised as one-day competitions.
+- Official UIPM Individual competitions are organised as one-day competitions.
 It is mandatory that all events take place in one site and within walking distance of each other.
-Team classification may also be included, using the Modern Pentathlon points from the individual classification.
+Team classification may also be included, using the Modern Pentathlon points from the individual classification. - Category "B" and "C" Senior, Junior, Youth and Masters competitions may be organised over one or two days due to special circumstances.